GrainCom 2025 Conference Agenda

 The Supply Chain.

-The Supply Chain.
 The grain and oilseed organizations know their industry well but operating in the world environment of today brings many topics that are not easy to follow.
 Laws change fast, Sanctions are enforced, Tariffs are applied, Trade financing, Third Party risk, Compliance – just to name a few.
 The industry needs to understand these challenges and be prepared.
 “Preventative” actions.

 Moderator: